cvalex-admin/mtc-repo-infra/README.md

-# mtc-repo-infra
- terraform Code for MTC with file main.tf
+This is a dev terraform repository is for infra developer